If you have a vagina and experience pain or discomfort when having penetrative sex, it's possible that you may have a tilted uterus.

 Thankfully, there is no need to take such measures.
 We want everyone to have a happy and fulfilling sexual life, regardless of the position of our uteruses.
 Here we have some recommendations that will help you find the joy in sex you deserve while being mindful of your health.
 Read below the best sex positions for tilted uterus.

-Best Sex Positions for Tilted Uterus
+Best Sex Positions for Tilted Uterus (using some lube can help)

 If you have a retroverted uterus and fear that penetrative sex with your partner might be too painful to enjoy, sit down and have an honest chat with them.
 Let your partner know about your condition and make a plan of action together.
 Transparency between couples can lead to greater intimacy.
 Healthy communication is key to building a better relationship and even more satisfying sexual encounters.